 Approximately two miles up the river from the road there is another purely majestic waterfall which is perhaps more impressive than Tullydermot Falls.
 This is the ideal spot for a picnic, a spot of angling, or for the more adventurous perhaps a swim in the purest darkest water in Ireland.
 The Tullydermot viewpoint overlooks Slieve Rushen and the lowlands of north Cavan.
 There is also a good view of the summit of Cuilcagh Mountain.

-Over to you now.
+Have your say!
 Have you visited any of these waterfalls in Ireland?
 Tell us what you thought in the comments below.